 In its 1996 report, the Commission also recommended that USDA's civil rights office develop more policies and issue further guidelines to ensure consistent enforcement throughout the agency.
 Specifically, it asked for policy guidance on the implications of the Civil Rights Restoration Act for its Title VI enforcement, on how Title VI enforcement is affected by block grant programs, and on the USDA agencies' obligations for continuing state programs.
-The Commission said that guidance on continuing state programs should spell out the roles of USDA agencies and states for ensuring Title VI compliance, indicate that agencies must require states to submit methods of administration and submit annual self-assessments on their Title VI compliance programs.
-The Commission also asked OCR to add information to the compliance review manual on timeframes for completing tasks, the frequency and cyclical nature of compliance reviews.
+The Commission said that guidance on continuing state programs should spell out the roles of USDA agencies and states for ensuring Title VI compliance, indicate that agencies must require states to submit methods of administration and submit annual self-assessments on their Title VI compliance programs, and require the USDA agencies to conduct periodic reviews of states' Title VI compliance programs.
+The Commission also asked OCR to add information to the compliance review manual on timeframes for completing tasks, the frequency and cyclical nature of compliance reviews, the legal standards for discrimination under Title VI, and the different kinds of compliance reviews.
 The Commission was concerned that the agencies had too much latitude in determining how often to conduct reviews of their state and field offices.75

 The Commission finds that as of 2003, OCR has not addressed the foregoing policy guidance recommendations.
 OCR officials stated that they have not yet secured approval of draft documents for implementing some of the recommendations.
 Other recommendations cannot be implemented without action from the Department of Justice.
-Title VI regulations have been revised in a joint common rule with other federal agencies, but the Department of Justice has not obtained clearances from all the involved agencies and therefore has not issued the final rule.76 USDA cannot issue guidance to USDA agencies without the joint rule.
+Title VI regulations have been revised in a joint common rule with other federal agencies, but the Department of Justice has not obtained clearances from all the involved agencies and therefore has not issued the final rule.
 Therefore, OCR has disseminated DOJ's policy guidance, rather than agency-specific guidance, for example, on enforcement of Title VI in block grant programs.
 In another instance, USDA's departmental manual, with guidance on Title VI enforcement procedures, remains in draft form awaiting approval; the draft includes timeframes, legal standards, and other information that the Commission recommended.77